Kyiv Metro: Opening and aftermath

 The underground was not available to the public the same day the line was declared open.
 During the first week, special passes had to be shown to ride the newly opened section.
 True public service only started on 13 November.
 At the time, the stations had no turnstiles; the tickets were shown to the inspector.

 Immediately after the Kyiv Metro's opening, the need for a train depot became a problem.
 It was not feasible to construct a permanent on-ground depot as the stations were deep underground.
 Yet the creation of an underground depot was costly.
 At first, it was solved by creating a temporary depot next to Dnipro station, where Kyivmetrobud had its headquarters at the time.
 There were some warehouses constructed as well so that necessary items could be substituted if needed.
 Unfortunately, this temporary depot was not connected to the main underground line.
 To move trains to the depot, an overhead crane was used.

 Simultaneously, another logistics problem appeared: there was no connection between the underground and the railway.
 At the time, the metro line was served by type Д underground trains (produced by Metrowagonmash).
 To deliver them to the underground, the trains had to be placed on a special carriage at Darnytsia railway station.
-The carriage was then transported by trams (via the now non-existing tram line along the Dnieper river) to the temporary depot, where the trains were then lifted onto the railway turntable.
-Since the procedure was uncomfortable and tedious, most trains rested overnight in the tunnels and arrived at the depot only to be checked for repairs and repaired.
+The carriage was then transported by trams (via the now non-existing tram line along the Dnipro river) to the temporary depot, where the trains were then lifted onto the railway turntable.
+Since the procedure was uncomfortable and tedious, most trains were stabled overnight in the tunnels and visited the depot only for maintenance.

 At the time, the Kyiv Metro was under the jurisdiction of the USSR's Ministry of Communication, and not of Kyiv's city council.
-Until 1962, the motormen were mostly from Moscow, as no institution provided appropriate education in Ukraine.
-Some Kyiv railway engineers were employed (such as Vynogragov), but they had to qualify for motormen in Moscow.
+Until 1962, the motormen were mostly from Moscow, as no institution provided appropriate training in Ukraine.
+Some Kyiv railway engineers were employed (such as Vynogragov), but they had to qualify as motormen in Moscow.